lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

 }
 ```

-* $statement: This object represent an SQL statement that needs to run in that informed order
+* `$statement`: This object represent an SQL statement that needs to run in that informed order
-* $if et al: An conditional object that can make the dynamic SQL statement to run (or even to stop everything) depending on the inputted data
+* `$if` et al: An conditional object that can make the dynamic SQL statement to run (or even to stop everything) depending on the inputted data
-* $foreach: This operator object will iterate over a field or variable
+* `$foreach`: This operator object will iterate over a field or variable
-* $for: This operator object will loop and create a variable that represent the state of the loop
+* `$for`: This operator object will loop and create a variable that represent the state of the loop

 An expression must follow one of those structures above, otherwise it won't be valid.